 |Texas Instruments digital micromirror substrata.|

-is to coat the mirror with silicone polymers.
+Fluorinated fatty acid self-assembled monolayers (SAM) are used on the aluminum oxide surface of digital micromirrors fabricated by Texas Instruments (our collaborator in this project).
+Another approach is to coat the mirror with silicone polymers.
 All these processes require good understanding of surfaces exposed in the fabrication process and cross-disciplinary approach.
 We have designed and built a contact angle measurement system that allows us to use different coatings to determine the reactivity of the surface.
 We also have developed wet process and plasma treatments to alter the nature of the surface, using the established surface passivation treatment as a baseline.
 We have developed an optical system and software to exercise individual micromirrors and generate the statistical analysis of the results.
 The goal is to identify a robust passivant that would eliminate the need for hermetic packaging of micromirror chips.

 Another fundamental problem of microsystems in general and micromirrors in particular is their tendency to exhibit non-linear frequency dependence, known as snap-through, which makes them difficult to control.
 Nonlinear control theory is needed to deal with this problem and the implementation of this theory in electronic circuits is of particular interest.
 One approach that we are pursuing is to include low level interactivity of the elements of an array of such spatial light modulators.

 Our program also includes the design and fabrication of analog micromirrors.
 The novelty of our design lies in inclusion of local interactions between individual mirrors of an array.

 |Analog micromirror fabricated at Texas Tech|